Singapore Stamp Duty: What Buyers & Aspiring Agents Must Know

 Seller’s Stamp Duty (SSD) and Holding Period Regulations

 While BSD and ABSD affect buyers, the Seller’s Stamp Duty (SSD) targets those looking to sell residential property shortly after acquisition.
 The primary goal of SSD is to curb short-term 'flipping' and stabilize the market.
-The duty is payable if a residential property is sold within a three-year holding period.
+The duty is payable if a residential property is sold within the applicable holding period, which is four years for residential properties acquired on or after 4 July 2025.

-The rates are strictly time-dependent: 12% if sold within the first year, 8% within the second year, and 4% within the third year.
-After three years, the SSD rate drops to 0%.
+The rates are strictly time-dependent: 16% if sold within the first year, 12% within the second year, 8% within the third year, and 4% within the fourth year for properties acquired on or after 4 July 2025.
+For acquisitions on or after 4 July 2025, the SSD rate drops to 0% only after four years.
 Candidates studying for the stamp duty RES exam questions must be careful with dates, as the holding period is calculated from the date of acquisition (usually the Option to Purchase date) to the date of disposal.

 Seller’s Stamp Duty is a cooling measure designed to curb short-term property flipping in Singapore.
-It applies to residential properties sold within three years of purchase, with rates decreasing from 12% in the first year to 4% in the third year, ensuring market stability and long-term investment focus.
+It applies to residential properties sold within four years of purchase for residential properties acquired on or after 4 July 2025, with rates stepping down from 16% in the first year to 4% in the fourth year for properties acquired on or after 4 July 2025, ensuring market stability and long-term investment focus.

 Navigating the RES Exam: Taxation and Paper 2 Strategy

-The Real Estate Salesperson (RES) Examination is known for its rigor, with a typical pass rate of approximately 45% according to 2025 industry benchmarks.
-To become one of the 33,000+ registered agents, candidates must pass two papers, each consisting of 40 MCQs.
+The Real Estate Salesperson (RES) Examination is known for its rigor, with a typical official format and passing mark set by CEA.
+To become one of registered property agents, candidates must pass two papers, each consisting of 60 standalone MCQs and 20 case-study MCQs.
 Paper 2 is particularly calculation-heavy, covering Sale of Properties and Taxation.

-In 2026, the registration fee for the exam is S$408.55 (inclusive of GST).
-To succeed, you must achieve a passing score of 75% (60 out of 80 questions total).
+In 2026, the registration fee for the exam is S$512.30 (inclusive of GST) for a full sitting.
+To succeed, you must achieve a passing score of 60 marks for each paper.
 The Taxation topic alone accounts for a significant portion of Paper 2, with 116 practice questions available in the Prepare app to help you master BSD, ABSD, SSD, Property Tax, and GST.

 Candidates often struggle with the distinction between 'Contract Date' and 'Completion Date' when calculating stamp duty deadlines.
 Remember, stamp duty must be paid within 14 days of the execution of the sale agreement (if signed in Singapore).

-The RES exam requires a 75% passing threshold, making the Taxation module a critical area for candidates to master.
+The RES exam requires a passing mark of 60 for each paper, making the Taxation module a critical area for candidates to master.
 Understanding the nuances of stamp duty calculations and timelines is essential for passing Paper 2 and securing a license from the Council for Estate Agencies in 2026.

 Common Questions About Stamp Duty and RES Exam Prep

 How much is the RES exam fee in 2026?
-The registration fee is S$408.55 (inclusive of GST) for both papers.
+The registration fee is S$512.30 (inclusive of GST) for a full sitting for both papers.
 Candidates who need to retake a single paper pay a reduced fee, but most aim to pass both in one sitting to begin their career quickly.

 Is a stamp duty calculator allowed during the RES exam?
 While you cannot use an online stamp duty calculator, you are permitted to use a physical, non-programmable calculator.
 You must be able to calculate tiered BSD and varying ABSD rates manually based on the scenarios provided in the exam booklet.

 What is the passing score for the RES exam?
-You must score at least 75% in both Paper 1 and Paper 2.
+You must obtain at least 60 marks for each of Paper 1 and Paper 2.
 This high bar ensures that all registered agents possess a deep understanding of the Planning Act and Land Titles Act.

 How long should I study for the RES exam?
 Most successful candidates dedicate 2 to 4 months of intensive study.
-Given the 45% pass rate, utilizing practice questions for all 13 topics, including Taxation, is highly recommended for exam readiness.
+Given the challenging syllabus, utilizing practice questions for all 13 topics, including Taxation, is highly recommended for exam readiness.

-Achieving the 75% passing score on the RES exam requires a comprehensive understanding of Singapore's property tax laws and transaction procedures.
+Achieving the passing mark of 60 for each paper on the RES exam requires a comprehensive understanding of Singapore's property tax laws and transaction procedures.
 Candidates should focus on high-weightage topics like stamp duty and HDB regulations to ensure they meet the rigorous standards set by the Council for Estate Agencies.

 Final Tips for Mastering Stamp Duty Calculations